aichaos/rivescript-js/docs/utils.md

 ## void extend (object a, object b)

 Combine the properties of both objects into one.
-The properties from object 'b' are insert into 'a'.
+The properties from object 'b' are inserted into 'a'.

 ## int word_count (string)